 Adobe Photoshop and Adobe Lightroom are some of the most popular photo editing software used by professionals and amateurs alike.
 While they can be complex tools, that’s only because they have so many great features.

 You can trial Adobe Photoshop for a week for free to see whether it’s right for you.
 If you like it, you might want to take one of their courses for beginners or experienced users, which can teach you how to lighten a photo, add a logo, or completely overhaul an image.
-Adobe Photoshop tutorials are created by Adobe and are all free.
+It’s also worth checking out Adobe’s short Photoshop tutorials, which are all free.

 It’s also worth checking out free learning resources online, too.
 Sites like YouTube and PSD Stack have lots of free tutorials from beginner to advanced to help you get to grips with learning how to use Photoshop.

-If you’re serious about improving your photo editing skills or thinking about pursuing a career in photography, you might benefit from a more in-depth course.
+If you decide that you’re serious about improving your photo editing skills or thinking about pursuing a career in photography, you might benefit from a more in-depth course.